Back to Projects

 Visuals showing the restoration zones and compatible species types are available under Resources – Visuals.

-Initial feedback and easement restoration planning identified potential opportunities for new amenities along the Crowleys Creek walking path and easement.
+Initial feedback and easement restoration planning has identified potential opportunities for new amenities along the Crowleys Creek walking path and easement.

 To address some of the shade loss and enhance amenity for walking path users, three shelters are proposed at regular intervals along the easement near Alpinia Terrace, Blueberry Close and Matisia Close.